MrThygesen16/pdfDataReader/README.md

 1. Place the PDF file you want extracted into the folder `pdfs`
 2. Run the script and enter the name of PDF file when prompted
 3. The output of this script will be placed in the `output` folder
+    * Note: the contents of the folder `output` is deleted everytime the script is run

 For Example, the PDF file `rsig2.pdf`, that's already in the `pdfs` folder: